click on the menu below to navigate this site

 Julia surrounded once more by wildflowers

 Our hike today was our last hike in the wonderful Yellowstone National Park for this trip.
-We drove to the southeastern section of the park which is where the Yellowstone Lake is.
-This lake is huge and is the power source behind the Yellowstone River which carved out the Yellowstone Canyon.
-Our hike followed the river for three miles to the Hardy Rapids the first of many white water sections in the river.
+We drove to the southeastern section of the park, which is where Yellowstone Lake is.
+This lake is huge and is the power source behind the Yellowstone River, which carved out the Yellowstone Canyon.
+Our hike followed the river for three miles to the Hardy Rapids, the first of many whitewater sections in the river.

-We were advised by a ranger to watch out for bears as there had been many sightings.
+We were advised by a ranger to watch out for bears, as there had been many sightings.
 It was an extremely divine walk.
-We saw many bear droppings on the trail, a heard of elk, three bison, but no bears.
-They must have been close but they did not reveal themselves to us.
+We saw many bear droppings on the trail, a herd of elk, three bison, but no bears.
+They must have been close, but they did not reveal themselves to us.

-Once back at the motel we checked the weather and it looks like we will be leaving tomorrow morning to continue our trip around the USA.
-Next stop is Billings Montana for a one night then on to Rapid City and Mt.
+Once back at the motel, we checked the weather, and it looks like we will be leaving tomorrow morning to continue our trip around the USA.
+Next stop is Billings, Montana, for one night, then on to Rapid City and Mt.
 Rushmore.

 Wayward Bison Video